 - 1. Applicant submits a complete grant application with supporting documents by specified deadline. - 2.
-Committee evaluates proposals, performs site visits on semi-finalists and recommends projects for funding to Secretary for Resources. - 3.
+Committee evaluates proposals, performs site visits to facilitate funding recommendations to Secretary for Resources. - 3.
 Secretary for Resources awards grants. - 4.
-State sends Grant Agreement and materials for project grant administration to Grantee. - 5.
-Grantee signs and returns all required copies back to the State (a fully executed copy will be returned to the Grantee). - 6.
-Grantee submits appraisal, purchase documents, etc., for Department of General Services review (acquisition projects only). - 7.
-Grantee commences preliminary work (planning/design/CEQA, etc.) on the Project and submits requests for reimbursements, as applicable.
+State sends Grant Agreement and materials for Project grant administration to Grantee. - 5.
+Grantee signs and returns all required copies back to the State (a fully executed copy will be returned to the Grantee).

-- 8. Grantee submits final site plan, timeline and Cost Estimate (as applicable) for State review prior to commencing with construction. - 9.
+- 6. Grantee submits appraisal, purchase documents, etc., for Department of General Services review (Acquisition projects only).
+Note: Applicable State review fees will be deducted directly from Grant Funds; for estimating purposes, applicants should use \$10,000 per acquisition in their grant proposal to cover these costs. - 7.
+Grantee commences preliminary work (planning/design/CEQA, etc.) on the Project and submits requests for reimbursements, as applicable. - 8.
+Grantee submits final site plan, timeline and Cost Estimate (as applicable) for State review prior to commencing with construction. - 9.
 Grantee submits CEQA compliance documentation. - 10.
 Grantee posts signs acknowledging source of Funds. - 11.
 Grantee commences construction work on the project and may submit payment requests for reimbursement of project expenditures. - 12.
 The State may schedule periodic on-site visits and request periodic progress reports from the Grantee. - 13.
 Grantee completes Project and submits project completion packet (to be provided under separate cover). - 14.
-The State makes final project inspection and approves final payment. - 15.
-The grant may be audited as frequently as annually during the course of the project and for three years after the project is completed.
+State makes final Project inspection and approves final payment. - 15.
+The grant may be audited as frequently as annually during the course of the Project and for three years after the Project is completed.